Updated June 2024

 Canal Park

 First of course is Canal Park, with the Aerial Lift Bridge, Grandma’s, and a lighthouse.
-There is a free ship museum right next to the bridge, which is a great activity while waiting for ship to pass through that might be running behind schedule.
-In the summer, there is a food truck that serves Grandmas’s food with a minimal line.
+There is a free ship museum right next to the bridge, which is a great activity while waiting for ships to pass through that might be running behind schedule.
+In the summer, there is a food truck that serves Grandmas’s with a minimal line.
 The food will obviously be given as “to-go”, so go enjoy a picnic at nearby Park Point Beach.
 For more information, see my post on Canal Park.
 Note that parking will require a fee, but there are several options in Canal Park along the streets as well as a few parking lots.

 Park Point Beach